Center for Financial and Accounting Literacy

 • Learn about the U.S. government's efforts to reach out to high school students and their mentors.

-Meeting the Challenges of Financial Literacy:
+Meeting the Challenges of Financial Literacy

-The Need for a Better Framework for Disclosures
+A Better Framework for Disclosures

 Recent trends in financial reporting have combined to make financial literacy more of a challenge for today's investors.
 Specifically, financial statements have grown more complicated, changes in accounting standards have proliferated, and the disclosures in financial statements and SEC reports have grown longer and seemingly less understandable.
 In response, an important committee, the FASB's Investors Technical Advisory Committee, has called for a better framework for disclosures with an emphasis on information that is useful to investors and will work together seamlessly with XBRL technology.